888Poker Sees Big Increase in US Traffic

 Anyone now looking to have a bet on ‘the beautiful game’ is certainly well catered for.
 You only have to look at what New Jersey Sportsbooks are offering their customers in terms of markets and odds on what is still the most popular sport in the world.

-Whilst Football, Basketball and Baseball continue to attract the biggest handle in the US, soccer is becoming increasingly popular and that’s due in no small part to the success of MLS.
-It’s easy to see why soccer is getting more attention these days as it’s a sport that lends itself to many forms of wagering, either before kick off or live In-Game betting once the action gets underway.
+While Football, Basketball, and Baseball continues to attract the biggest handle in the US, Soccer is becoming increasingly popular, and that’s due in no small part to the success of MLS.
+It’s easy to see why Soccer is getting more attention these days as it’s a sport that lends itself to many forms of wagering, either before kick-off or live In-Game betting once the action gets underway.

-But we also love the convenience of betting online on our mobile device, either directly at a sportsbook mobile site or, even better via an NJ Sportsbook app.
-We think you’ll agree and to save you the trouble we’ve compiled a list of the current online Sportsbooks (most have apps), along with their welcome offers – important as they allow you to bet on the house.
+But we also love the convenience of betting online on our mobile device, either directly at a mobile sportsbook site or even better via an NJ Sportsbook app.
+We think you’ll agree, and to save you the trouble we’ve compiled a list of the current online Sportsbooks (most have apps), along with their welcome offers – important as they allow you to bet on the house.
 As long as you are in New Jersey, you can place bets on Soccer.
-You don’t need to be a NJ resident, just be aged 21 or over and within state borders.
-You can sign up to the books from anywhere in the US, but you must be in NJ for your bet to be placed.
+You don’t need to be an NJ resident, just be aged 21 or over and within state borders.
+You can sign up to the Sportsbooks from anywhere in the US, but you must be in NJ for your bet to be placed.

 Open Account Offer